Durgasravanipenumaka/Kernel/Notes.md

 create <toolchain>.cmake file to provide the instructions to set cross compilation. cmake -DCMAKE_TOOLCHAIN_FILE = /path/to/cmake -toolchain.cmake ../path/to project/src
-Above command is used to set the cross compilation path.T To remove cmake file rm -rf *
+Above command is used to set the cross compilation path.
+To remove cmake file rm -rf *

 ### Steps for cross compilation :